 This ESIA Project Report has been prepared in accordance with the Environmental (Impact Assessment and Audit) Regulations of 2003.
 It is also guided by the general principles of green buildings.
 The study methodology also comprised the following activities:

-- 1. Desktop study; - 2.
-Field investigations and assessment.
+- 1. Desktop study;

+- 2. Field investigations of air, noise and groundwater

+- 3. Neighbourhood consultations

 1.3.2.1 Desktop Study

 The desktop study involved: